hiroozawa/Ractsil/README.md

 ### Architecture and Tests

 The project Ractsil uses a rather simple architecture based on architecture blueprints.
 The repository, viewmodels and data mappers are all unit tested.
-Using Dagger, Espresso and MockWebServer we are able to make “end to end tests”, these tests reach from the API calls to the UI rendering and navigation.
-It also tests if all the dependency injection modules are setup correctly.
+Using Dagger, Espresso and MockWebServer we are able to make “end to end tests”, these tests reach from the API calls to the UI  and navigation.